lorieri/deis-bare-metal-behind-proxy/README.md

  * most confd parser erros are units waiting other units to activate
  * if you run the user-data manually, do not forget to enable fleet.socket on all host, it is used by the controller
   * `systemctl enable fleet.socket`
+ * if you clone a host, change the file /etc/machine-id

 ## How: